-- freezer-friendly – great to have stashed in the freezer
+- freezer-friendly — great to stash in the freezer

-- free from allergens – gluten, dairy, soy, corn
+- free from allergens like gluten, dairy, soy, corn

-- ffull of essential nutrients for growing baby – fiber, manganese, protein, selenium as well as magnesium
+- full of essential nutrients for a growing baby — fiber, manganese, protein, selenium, and magnesium

 - works great stirred into other combination purees

-- 4 months and up – stage 1 puree
+- for babies 4-6 months and up — stage 1 puree

 - mild taste